vimaec/vim/README.md

 1. Why 64 Byte Alignment
     * Many Intel and AMD processors have 64 byte L1 cache lines.
 When data is aligned on cache lines it can benefit performance.
-1. Why do all structures 64 bit unsigned integers, when it is not always necessary
-    * Simplifies parsing and validation, while keeping things future proof.
 1. Why isn't a VIM compressed?
     * In HTTP server/client scenarios the web-client (e.g. a browser) will automatically decompress content that is comrpressed (e.g. using gzip) and served with the appropriate content encoding header.
 This decompression is optimized and happens in native code, and as a result is faster and simpler than requiring the client code to decompress content.